markifornia/projects/eloquent-javascript/fizzbuzz/README.md

 I think understanding these reusable pieces is much more beneficial than remembering the program line by line - though the sum of its parts does convey a meaningful process.

-The Javascript language, upon execution readily provides constructs these processes much adhere too.
+The Javascript language, upon execution readily provides constructs these processes must necessarily adhere too.
 Thus, the concepts themselves must be clearly understood.